This PDF is the current document as it appeared on Public Inspection on 08/21/2015 at 08:45 am.

 Office of Electricity Delivery and Energy Reliability, DOE.

-Vitol Inc. (Vitol or Applicant) has applied for authority to transmit electric energy from the United States to Mexico pursuant to section 202(e) of the Federal Power Act.
+Vitol Inc. (Applicant or Vitol)) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.

 Exports of electricity from the United States to a foreign country are regulated by the Department of Energy (DOE) pursuant to sections 301(b) and 402(f) of the Department of Energy Organization Act (42 U.S.C.
 7151(b), 7172(f)) and require authorization under section 202(e) of the Federal Power Act (16 U.S.C.
 824a(e)).

-In its application, Vitol states that it does not own or control any electric generation or transmission facilities, and it does not have a franchised service area.
-The electric energy that Vitol proposes to export to Mexico would be surplus energy purchased from third parties such as electric utilities and Federal power marketing agencies pursuant to voluntary agreements.
-The existing international transmission facilities to be utilized by the Applicant have previously been authorized by Presidential permits issued pursuant to Executive Order 10485, as amended, and are appropriate for open access transmission by third parties.
+In its application, Vitol states that it does not own or operate any electric generation or transmission facilities, and it does not have a franchised service area.
+The electric energy that Vitol proposes to export to Canada would be surplus energy purchased from third parties such as electric utilities and Federal power marketing agencies pursuant to voluntary agreements.
+The existing international transmission facilities to be utilized by Vitol have previously been authorized by Presidential permits issued pursuant to Executive Order 10485, as amended, and are appropriate for open access transmission by third parties.

-Comments and other filings concerning the Vitol application to export electric energy to Mexico should be clearly marked with OE Docket No. EA-407.
-An additional copy is to be provided directly to both Robert F. Viola and Kolby Kettler, Vitol Inc., 1100 Louisiana Street, Suite 5500, Houston, TX 77002.
+Comments and other filings concerning Vitol's application to export electric energy to Canada should be clearly marked with OE Docket No. EA-370-A. An additional copy is to be provided directly to both Robert F. Viola, Vitol Inc., 1100 Louisiana Street, Suite 5500, Houston, TX 77002 and Catherine M. Krupka, Sutherland Asbill & Brennan LLP, 700 Sixth Street NW.
+Suite 700, Washington, DC 20001.

 A final decision will be made on this application after the environmental impacts have been evaluated pursuant to DOE's National Environmental Policy Act Implementing Procedures (10 CFR part 1021) and after a determination is made by DOE that the proposed action will not have an adverse impact on the sufficiency of supply or reliability of the U.S. electric power supply system.